sstruett/tsABC/README.md

  + Why is there no LD stats in statcomp 0, maybe use more SNPs to calculate all classes, but make sure that NaN is not a problem

 ## still to implement
- + model choice
- + model choice for masked sumstats (should work using the same script)
  + parameter estimate
  + parameter estimate for masked sumstats (should work using the same script)
  + rewrite the transformation part to use a single rule for the transformation